Skip to contents

 list(beta = beta_new, alpha = alpha_new)

-This already allows us to train our linear model using gradient descent:
+This already allows us to fit the linear model

 weights <- list(beta = beta_hat, alpha = alpha_hat)